Benjovengo/SmartLuxury/docs/FashionToken.md

 ```
 import { ethers } from 'ethers';

-import Contacts from 'path/to/ABI/FashionToken.json' // ABI for the smart contract
+import FashionToken from 'path/to/ABI/FashionToken.json' // ABI for the smart contract
 import 'path/to/config.json' // config file with the address of the deployed smart contract

 let provider = new ethers.providers.Web3Provider(window.ethereum, "any")